reflectoring/reflectoring.github.io/content/blog/2022/2022-08-20-testing-feature-flags.md

 Putting your code behind a feature flag means that you can deploy unfinished changes.
 As long as the feature flag is disabled, the changes are not having an effect.

-This enables you to continuously deploy tiny changes to production and avoids the need for long-lived feature branches and big pull requests.
+Among other benefits, this enables you to continuously merge tiny changes into production and avoids the need for long-lived feature branches and big pull requests.

 When we deploy unfinished code to production, however, we want to be extra certain that this code is not being executed!
-This means we should write tests for our feature flags!
+This means we should write tests for our feature flags.

 ## Why You Should Test Your Feature Flags

 A big reason why we should test feature flags is the one I mentioned already: with a feature flag, we're potentially deploying unfinished code to production.
 We want to make sure that this code is not accidentally being executed until we want it to be executed.

 You might say that feature flag code is so trivial that we don't need to test it.
-After all it's just an `if/else` branch like this:
+After all it can be as simple as an `if/else` branch like this:

 ```java
 class SystemUnderTest {